 Some companies have profit-sharing plans.
-A portion of the annual profits will be set aside for distribution to employees, either in the form of stocks and bonds or as a check in the mail.
-Generally, the formula for a profit-sharing plan divides the proceeds unequally: a greater percentage of a CEO's salary will come in the form of a bonus tied to the company's performance than a low-level employee's.
+A portion of the annual profits will be set

+Generally, the formula for a profitsharing plan divides the proceeds unequally: a greater percentage of a CEO's salary will come in the form of a bonus tied to the company's performance than a low-level employee's.

 Profit sharing makes sense when a company has been profitable for a number of years and is expected to remain that way.
 Employee stock ownership plans (ESOP) are a related phenomenon.
 In an ESOP, employees are paid, in part, with stock in the company.